 This handbook presents a summary of the courses available and other vital information necessary to make good choices, but it does not stand alone.
-Advice and information is also available from the Associate Principals of Years 9 & 10, 11 &12, VET Program Coordinator, Year Advocates and nominated Course Counsellors.
+Advice and information is also available from the Associate Principals, VET Program Coordinator, and nominated Course Counsellors.
 It is very important when selecting courses that attention is paid to minimum entry requirements and criteria.
 Decisions are often made on past demonstration of performance and application to studies and schooling.